Sushil-18/Vite_Project/README.md

 # Vite_Project
-This is an  japanese restaurant website created by using HTML, CSS and JS .
+This is an  japanese restaurant website created by using HTML, CSS .